 Backup concept for internal server systems for administration

-On customer systems or server systems of the client, the responsibility of availability control, especially data backup, is the responsibility of the client, unless otherwise agreed in writing in the main contract.
+For customer systems or server systems of the client, responsibility for availability control, especially data backup, lies with the client, unless otherwise agreed in writing in the main contract.

-Data is stored in the database without encryption.
+Data is stored unencrypted in the database.
 Data transfers/requests use the SSL/TLS protocol.
-Passwords are hashed in the database (bcrypt, 12 rounds).
+Passwords are hashed in the database (bcrypt, 12 rounds)

 "Although the GDPR obviously requires that organizations take the appropriate technical and organizational measures regarding the protection and security of personal data, whereby pseudonymization and encryption of personal data are recommended, the GDPR strictly speaking does not say you must use encryption as some claim since the GDPR says what it says and only jurisprudence and instances such as supervisory authorities and the proper EU authorities have the power of interpreting and/or amending it (and common sense dictates that in specific circumstances encryption is important when considering context and risks)."